prajuktadey/c---programming/README.md

 25. Constructor are named with the name of the class.
 The destructor is defined when the object is destroyed.

 26. The destructor is named with the tilde character.

+27. C++ templates are marvelously simple and powerful.
+This is the c++ feature that supports generic programming.
+Generic programming refers to code that works independant of type while c++ is a strongly typed language.

+28. Template declarations look just like normal function or class declarations with one distinction.
+They are preceded by the template keyword, and a set of type identifiers.
+These type identifiers are used as placeholders by the template code to be replaced during compilation with actual types.

+29. Disadavantages of template:
+a.
+Larger executables
+b.
+Confusing error messages
+c.
+Longer compile time